zhester/winsession/README.md

 Configuration
 -------------

-The session tool stores its configuration in the user's `%HOME%` directory.
+The session tool stores its configuration in the user's `%UserProfile%` directory.
 The configuration file is a JSON-encoded file that can be managed manually (using a text editor), or through the configuration helper.
 The configuration has several top-level sections to allow the user to customize its behavior and to manage each window session.

 ### Configuration File Details